 💡 Tips FreakToFit.com

-To ensure a safe and beneficial practice, it is recommended to practice under the guidance of a qualified yoga teacher or practitioner.
-Additionally, it is essential to honor your body’s limits & modify the practice as needed to avoid any potential side effects.
+In order not to harm yourself and have a productive training session, it is highly recommended to perform the practice under professional guidance from a yoga teacher or practitioner.
+Besides, it is also necessary to respect your body’s boundaries & modify the practice in accordance to it so as not to manifest any negative effects.

 How to do buddhi mudra?